Benito Natividad: Philippine–American War

-At the outbreak of the war with the Americans, the then Colonel Benito Natividad served as aide to Gen. Antonio Luna and distinguished himself for valorous conduct in the Central Luzon campaigns.
-In the Battle of Bagbag during the Philippine–American War in 1899, he was almost killed fighting by the side of Gen. Luna, suffering a serious bullet wound in the leg.
-Young Lieutenant Manuel L. Quezon was promoted to captain for getting him safe behind the lines, hiding Col. Natividad in a hay stack.
-At age 24, Natividad was promoted to brigadier-general for this act, becoming one of the youngest generals to fight the Americans.
+At the outbreak of the war with the Americans, the then Colonel Benito Natividad served as an aide to Lieutenant General Antonio Luna and distinguished himself for valorous conduct in the Central Luzon campaigns.
+In the Battle of Bagbag during the Philippine–American War in 1899, he was almost killed fighting by the side of Luna, suffering a serious bullet wound in the leg.
+His relative and comrade in arms Hortencio Batu and a young Lieutenant Manuel L. Quezon hid Natividad in a hay stack until they were able to retrieve him.
+Manuel L. Quezon was later promoted to captain for getting Natividad safe behind the lines.
+At age 24, Natividad was promoted to Brigadier General for this act, becoming one of the youngest generals to fight the Americans.

-The wounds were serious enough to disable Natividad for some time and it also served as a blessing in disguise because, had he been physically fit, he would have been with Gen. Luna during that tragic and fatal trip to Cabanatuan.
+The wounds were serious enough to disable Natividad for some time and it also served as a blessing in disguise because, had he been physically fit, he would have been with Luna during that fatal trip to Cabanatuan.

-When Gen. Manuel Tinio was recalled by Aguinaldo and ordered to help him in the reorganization of the forces in Nueva Ecija in June 1899, Benito temporarily took over command of the Ilocos provinces.
+When Brigadier General Manuel Tinio was recalled by Aguinaldo and ordered to help him in the reorganization of the forces in Nueva Ecija in June 1899, Benito temporarily took over command of the Ilocos provinces.

-He became a cripple due to his wounds, which healed quickly but were never operated on, earning him the moniker “El Cojo” from Spanish and American prisoners in Vigan.
+He became a cripple due to his wounds, which healed quickly but were never operated on, earning him the moniker El Cojo from Spanish and American prisoners in Vigan.

-In September 1899, Gen. Tinio and his army of the north were finally called to the frontline to guard the beaches of Pangasinan and La Union but Gen. Natividad stayed behind as post commander in Vigan.
+In September 1899, Tinio and his army of the north were finally called to the frontline to guard the beaches of Pangasinan and La Union but Natividad stayed behind as post commander in Vigan.